Nature

 Chaco Canyon

 I am up early for my drive to Chaco Canyon.
-The silence of the mesa before me, dignified, eloquent—truly a goddess spilled her soul across the horizon.
-The mountain black, void of color.
-This sky before dawn widened—a floating splatter of biomorphic art.
-I drive into the sky emerging.
+The graceful beauty of the mesa before me, dignified, eloquent—truly like that of a goddess.
+A goddess who spilled her indigo soul across the horizon.
+This sky before dawn widens, slowly becoming a splatter of biomorphic art.
+I drive into that emerging splatter.
 Drive into the stretching plateaus of solitude.
-I drive through the desert as the sun breaks through the unfathomable indigo, like an iris I cannot imagine.
-Like the iris in a dream indescribable.
-Like an iris circled in orange.
-I drive, and I feel like I am receding into the landscape—and now I am distance.
-And a bridge says seventeen feet two inches.
-And I think horizontal only, compelled by horizontal and the view is beyond all such calculations.
-The mountains now watermelon from the orange sky, and they call to me with their black seeds and their watermelon bodies.
-And I drive, I drive, I drive under the 17′ 2″ bridge which means nothing to me as I speed to the land of the ancients, where the ancients built their temples to the stars and gazed upon the body of the eternal.
-I pass the adobe huts, the cracked mud, the stone, the ground, the gravel.
-I raise my arms to the sky, a pink sky that blazed across the crow-winged mountains.
-I follow in the ancient footsteps with clay on my boots.
-And the windows of Chaco Canyon once filled with sky now filled with stars.
+I drive through the desert as the sun breaks through the unfathomable indigo— an orange iris circled in blue.
+I drive and feel I am bleeding into the landscape, feeling I am one with the entire scene.
+A bridge says 17’ 2” but I think horizontal only, compelled by horizontal, and the view, vast in scope, is beyond all calculations.
+In the distance, the watermelon mountains call to me with their black seeds and their pink bodies.
+I drive.
+I drive as if hypnotized, I drive under the seventeen feet two-inch bridge, which means nothing to me as I go speeding to the land of the Ancients, dreaming about how they built vast temples reaching the stars to gaze upon the body of the Eternal and receive messages.
+At last, I pass adobe huts, cracked mud, stone walls, gravel roads.
+My feet on land.
+I raise my arms to the crow-winged sky that blazes across the watermelon mountains.
+I feel I am following in the footsteps of the Ancients.
+With dust on my boots, I hike to the windows of Chaco Canyon.
+All day, I sat and gazed from the circles filled with sky till evening fell and the portals filled with stars.

 My body is sending information to your body